 Schmitz named to SME College of Fellows

 SME, which serves the manufacturing industry by promoting advanced manufacturing technology, has elected Tony Schmitz, PhD, FSME, University of North Carolina Charlotte, to its 2016 College of Fellows.

 Dr. Schmitz served on the organizing committee for the 3rd CIRP Conference on Surface Integrity (CSI).
 The conference chairs were Dr. Matthew Davies, UNC Charlotte, and Dr. Rachid M’Saoubi, Seko Tools, Ltd. The conference was held at UNC Charlotte on June 8-10, 2016.
 The goals of the conference were to present trends in studies of surface integrity, understand the formation and consequences of surface integrity obtained after surface preparation techniques have been applied, discuss case studies related to workpiece surface integrity, and identify industrial needs/applications.

 Rubeo receives scholarship

 Mark Rubeo, PhD student for Dr. Schmitz, was selected to receive a Student Scholarship Award to attend the 31st American Society for Precision Engineering (ASPE) Annual Meeting on October 23-28, 2016 in Portland, OR.
-At the conference, Mark will present his paper “Experimental Platform for Chip Formation and Cutting Force Measurement in Orthogonal Turning.”
-The award includes a waiver of the conference registration fee, four free tutorials, and a $1000 honorarium for travel and lodging expenses.
+At the conference, Mark presented his paper “Experimental Platform for Chip Formation and Cutting Force Measurement in Orthogonal Turning.”
+The award included a waiver of the conference registration fee, four free tutorials, and a $1000 honorarium for travel and lodging expenses.

 Spring 2016 Junior Design competition